How to hire staff as a self-employed professional

 4. Employ staff yourself

-You can also decide to employ staff yourself on a temporary or open-ended contract.
+A more long-term option is to employ staff yourself on either a temporary or open-ended contract.
 If you cannot guarantee that there will be enough work for an employee, enter into an on-call contract.
 This can be a zero-hours contract or a min-max contract.
-A somewhat more permanent solution is to employ staff yourself.
 Employees can work part-time or full-time and have a temporary or open-ended contract.
 You can also employ a worker that previously worked for you through an employment agency.
 This is usually free after a certain amount of time has elapsed, depending on what was arranged with the agency.

 When you decide to hire for the first time, you will get several new legal obligations.
 Your legal status will change from self-employed to employer, for example.